oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

-# Load to Data in Public Object Storage Buckets
+# Link to Data in Public Object Storage Buckets

 ## Introduction